Notice of Attendance

 - that remuneration for the auditors shall be paid in accordance with approved invoices; and

-- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also re-elected as Chairman of the Board of Directors), Simon de Château, Sune Dahlqvist, Anna Hallberg and Erik Langby; and that Sara Laurell shall be elected as new member of the Board of Directors.
-Hanna Graflund Sleyman has declined re-election.
+- that the following members of the Board of Directors shall be re-elected: Johan Ljungberg (also newly elected as Chairman of the Board of Directors), Simon de Château, Sune Dahlqvist, Anna Hallberg and Erik Langby; that the following person shall be newly elected: Hanna Graflund Sleyman.
+Thomas Evers and Dag Klackenberg have informed that they are not available for re-election.

 The Board of Directors proposes the following Guidelines for remuneration of the Senior Executives of the Company.